kiliwarmuth/pos-energy-blueprint-experiment/README.md

   - `manifest.json` is present and contains required fields

 - `scripts/build_leaderboard_index.py`
-  Builds a static JSON index (`docs/leaderboard.json`) consumed by the website.
+  Builds a static JSON index (`docs/leaderboard.json`) consumed by the leaderboard website.
   This is executed automatically via GitHub Actions.

+---

 ## Workflow